Cashless society: United Kingdom

-A number of businesses in the United Kingdom may be forced to accept coins and banknotes as a number of MPs noted in April 2025 that these steps may be necessary to prevent vulnerable groups, such as people with learning disabilities, domestic abuse victims and the elderly,from becoming excluded from community spaces such as leisure centres, theatres and public transport.
+A number of businesses in the United Kingdom may be forced to accept coins and banknotes as a number of MPs noted in April 2025 that these steps may be necessary to prevent vulnerable groups, such as people with learning disabilities, domestic abuse victims and the elderly, from becoming excluded from community spaces such as leisure centres, theatres and public transport.

 United States

 A few states and cities in the United States require the ability to pay with cash for certain transactions.
 In Massachusetts, there is a law passed in 1978 which says that no businesses in the state of Massachusetts can "discriminate against a cash buyer by requiring the use of credit".
 It was the only U.S. state to have such a law until March 2019, when New Jersey passed similar legislation; car rentals, parking garages, and airport stores have exceptions under the legislation.
 The bill came shortly after the city of Philadelphia passed a similar law.
 San Francisco has also banned cashless stores.
 Rhode Island became the third U.S. state to outlaw cashless businesses when its ban took effect on 1 July 2019 along with Colorado which also has a law that banned cashless shops since 2021.
 A requirement in New York City that businesses accept cash took effect on 19 November 2020.
 Similar laws exists in Washington D.C.
 (December 2020), Seattle (June 2023), and Detroit (September 2024).
+New York enacted a law in November 2025, effective in March 2026, whereby cash must be accepted as a payment option at "food stores and retail establishments".